cestella/cestella.github.io/_posts/2018-01-22-ethereum-blockchain-analysis.markdown

 Here we have an abbreviated range of July 2017 until January 18th, 2018 mostly because it's fairly costly to compute the pagerank of even 2 weeks worth of transaction data (note that a more serious analysis would imply more serious compute and thus might adjust these parameters).

 The thing I immediately notice here is that like the new user impact, the established player impact seems to couple with the price starting in mid-November.
-Also, similar to the new user impact, it deviates prior to the actual cost drop, but is decidedly less chaotic immediately prior to the mid-january dip and thus possibly more reliable.
+Also, similar to the new user impact, it deviates prior to the actual cost drop, but is decidedly less chaotic immediately prior to the mid-January dip and thus possibly more reliable.

 In Conclusion
 ---